cbcrg/nf-phdcourse21/README.md

 #### Exercise 5.1

-Rename the `read_pairs_ch` channel by using a [set](https://www.nextflow.io/docs/latest/operator.html#set) operator and provide the newly created channel only to the `fastqc` process.
+Use the [tag](https://www.nextflow.io/docs/latest/process.html?highlight=tag#tag) directive to declare a costum label that will be shown in the different logs.
 #### Recap

 In this step you have learned:

-1. How to use the `set` operator to create a renamed copy of a channel.
+1. How to use the `tag` directive to associate each process execution with a custom label.

 ### Step 6 - MultiQC report